- Mathematical and computer modeling of objects and processes.

 The title of the paper should be not very long (until 13 words) and should be exactly corresponded to the research results which are discussed in the paper.

-Safonyk Andrii, Dr. Sc., Technical Sciences, Professor of the Department of Automation, Electrical Engineering and Computer-Integrated Technologies of the National University of Water and Environmental Engineering, Ukraine (Chair);
+Safonyk Andrii, Doctor of Technical Sciences, Professor, Professor of the Department of Automation, Electrical Engineering and Computer-Integrated Technologies of the National University of Water and Environmental Engineering, Ukraine (Chair);

 Zhukovskyy Viktor, Ph.
 D., Associate Professor of the Department of Computer Science and Applied Mathematics of the National University of Water and Environmental Engineering, Ukraine;